apache/incubator-kie-kogito-examples/kogito-quarkus-examples/serverless-workflow-qas-service-showcase/query-answer-service/README.md

 ## Description

-This project contains a simple [serverless workflow](src/main/resources/qaservice.sw.json) and some auxiliary resources that implements the **Query and Answer Service** described in the [serverless-workflow-qas-service-showcase/README.md](../README.md).
+This project contains a simple [serverless workflow](src/main/resources/qaservice.sw.json) and some auxiliary resources that implement the **Query and Answer Service** described in the [serverless-workflow-qas-service-showcase/README.md](../README.md).
 Please read it before to continue.

 The service is described using JSON format as defined in the